Please note that you can only play the exercise once on this page. See the free trial section below for full access!

-In this exercise, items such as numbers or letters are presented one after another.
-Your client will be instructed to respond each time an item appears after a certain number of other items, such as “2 numbers back”.
-Your client will be told how many items back they need to remember.
+In this exercise, the user will be presented with items such as numbers or letters one after another.
+The user will be instructed to recall of the item either matches a desired item or if the object presented to them is the same as either the previous item or an item “2 items back”.
+The user will be told how many items back they need to remember.

-Over 414,000 unique game configurations and infinite data set depth.
+Over 414,000 unique exercise configurations and infinite data set depth.